Some people describe Shared Lives as being 'like fostering for adults'.

 How does Shared Lives work?

-The type of placement depends on the needs of each individual customer, so it means that it can be completely flexible to those who need it.
+The type of placement depends on the needs of the person using the scheme, so it means that it can be completely flexible to those who need it.
 This also means there are always countless different opportunities available for Shared Lives carers, whatever your existing commitments.

 You're welcome to call us for a chat (you'll find our number ), or use our to find out more about the role of a Shared Lives carer, or to talk about what would suit you as a customer.
 You can also find out more about being a carer .